Whitegoods Help article

 hOn is Hoover’s smart home connectivity platform, available on compatible Hoover appliances.
 It links washing machines, dishwashers, and other connected appliances to a smartphone application, enabling remote monitoring, cycle management, programme downloads, and usage-based personalised settings. hOn is compatible with Amazon Alexa and Google Assistant and is shared across Haier Europe’s brand portfolio, connecting Hoover, Candy, and Haier appliances through a single application.

-Sources: The Hoover Company Wikipedia entry (en.wikipedia.org/wiki/The_Hoover_Company); Hoover UK website (hoover-home.com/en_GB); Google Search results for Hoover UK ownership and product range, April 2026.
+Sources include The Hoover Company Wikipedia entry (en.wikipedia.org/wiki/The_Hoover_Company), the Hoover UK website (hoover-home.com/en_GB), and public search results for Hoover UK ownership and product range (April 2026).
 All sources accessed April 2026.

 Leave a comment